LaTaunya Pollard: Career

 In 1979, Pollard started her college basketball career with Long Beach State.
 During the 1980 AIAW National Division I Basketball Championship, her team reached the quarterfinals.
-Her team also made it to the quarterfinals in the 1981 AIAW Divsion I event.
+Her team also made it to the quarterfinals in the 1981 AIAW Division I event.
 As part of the NCAA, Pollard's team won the Western Collegiate Athletic Association conference in 1982.
-That year, Pollard reached 2000 career points in women's basketball.
+That year, Pollard reached 2,000 career points in women's basketball.
 At the 1983 NCAA Division I women's basketball tournament, her team reached the regional finals.

 During her time at Long Beach, Pollard led the season in points four times and blocks three times.
 After ending her time with Long Beach in 1983, Pollard had appeared in 128 games and scored 3,001 points.
 That year, Pollard held the season and career points record as part of the 16 statistics she led with Long Beach.
 In 2022, Pollard continued to be first in career points record with Long Beach and had remained in first for almost forty years.

 Pollard was named most valuable player at the 1979 U.S. Olympic Festival after she scored 82 points in the event.
 In international events, Pollard scored 72 points at the 1980 FIBA World Olympic Qualifying Tournament as part of the American team that qualified for the 1980 Summer Olympics.
 Pollard did not compete at the Olympics after the United States decided to not participate in the Games.
 While on the United States team, Pollard won a silver medal at the 1981 World University Games and 1983 FIBA World Championship for Women.
 In these events, Pollard scored 106 points at the World University Games and 88 points at the FIBA World Championship.
 Outside of the United States, Pollard began playing basketball in Italy in 1983 and continued to play there until 1991.
-While competing in Italy, Pollard consistently led in points each season include a 1985 points record of 39.5.
+While competing in Italy, Pollard consistently led in points each season including a 1985 points record of 39.5.